 Guidelines for submission of assessment papers

-For any on-campus assessments, the assessment papers must be submitted to A&P by the deadlines published in the timeline.
+For any on-campus examinations, the assessment papers must be submitted to A&P by the deadlines published in the timeline, available from the Timelines for Programmes and Assessments webpage.

-Papers can be submitted by email.
+Papers can be submitted by email using the email address firstname.lastname@example.org.
 Papers should be converted to PDF files prior to being emailed to ensure that formatting is preserved.
 Formatting issues, which may not be spotted until the exam, could arise if papers are submitted in any other file types such as Word documents.

 Diagrams should be submitted in black ink.